n123git/yw-cond/README.md

 <-- finally after the cond has been evaluated the value in stack is checked; if truthy the cond suceeded, else it failed -->
 ```

----

 ### 8. History

 * IEGO (2011, December)
-  * IEGO had a very simplistic Cond system, with only 4 used CExpression Functions, (3 used CTYPEs?) and 7 used Operators (including `8F`).
+  * IEGO had a very simplistic Cond system, with only 4 used CExpression Functions, and 7 used Operators (including `8F`).
 * Yo-kai Watch 1 (2013, July)
-  * Level5 made a lot of changes in this game - which makes sense considering how long they were working on it for; this can be proven by the files in Yo-kai Watch 2 that haven't been touched since 2011!
+  * Level5 made a lot of changes in this game - which makes sense considering how long they were working on it for - proven by the fact that there are files in Yo-kai Watch 2 that haven't been touched since 2011!
   * Yo-kai Watch 1 for smartphone had over 20 operators, multi-param functions and 118 CExpression functions!
   * Overall this is what truly started the modern Cond system.
 * ... future games have not changed the format much aside from adding/removing CExpression Functions